 We are delighted that Marina Warner has agreed to give our inaugural Centre lecture in 2021.
 We shall publish more details as the Covid19-related logistics become clearer.

-A range of events are being planned in conjunction with theatres – notably our partner the Gate – museums and galleries, in the UK and abroad, as well as with the Borough of Lewisham, London Borough of Culture 2022.
+A range of further events are being planned in conjunction with theatres – notably our partner the Gate – museums and galleries, in the UK and abroad, as well as with the Borough of Lewisham, London Borough of Culture 2022.

 Our members organize a wide range of events at Goldsmiths and beyond, in collaboration with a range of networks and societies (for example, LINKS, the London Intercollegiate Network for Comparative Studies; EAM, the European Network for Avant-Garde and Modernism Studies; MDRN; Out of the Wings, the theatre collective of translators and theatre makers; the Carl Einstein-Gesellschaft / Societé Carl Einstein; and many more).

 All events and activities prioritize diversity and inclusivity, which is central to our ethos.

 We pay special attention to the support of graduate students and early-career researchers.